 Today the Freitag brothers and their company are a both a prominent part of the urban street scene as well as a model of the (not only Swiss) creative industry.
 Time for the Museum of Design Zurich (Museum für Gestaltung Zürich) to have a closer look at company and their individual recycled freeway bags.
 The first Freitag retrospective called Freitag – Out of the Bag takes a look behind the scenes and spotlights the history, products, manufacture, organization, marketing of Freitag.
 Rather than just showing the bags, which can be seen in the streets of cities all over the world, the show presents material from the company archive, observations in film, prototypes, and a number of interviews.

 VernissageTV met up with Daniel Freitag and the curator of the exhibition Freitag – Out of the Bag, Renate Menzi to talk about the company and the exhibition, and to follow them on a tour through the show.
 The above video is a video summary of the exhibition and the interviews.
-The complete videos can be viewed after the break.
 Daniel Freitag speaks about the secret of Freitag’s success, their design philosophy, what inspires them, how the brothers work together, the essence of a Freitag product, sustainability, different tastes across the world, future projects – and why he wears a beard.
 Curator Renate Menzi provides us with an introduction to the exhibition, and points to two different scenarios for the future of the company.
 The exhibition Freitag – Out of the Bag at Museum of Design Zurich runs until July 29, 2012.

 Freitag – Out of the Bag.
 Retrospective at the Museum of Design Zurich (Museum für Gestaltung Zürich).
 Interview with Daniel Freitag and Renate Menzi (Museum of Design), Zürich / Switzerland, May 9, 2012.